mart-so/mart-so/README.md

 - 💼 Currently working as a Software Engineer with a strong focus on Full Stack Development.

-- 💻 My coding journey started when I was 6y old with "Logo Writer v2.
+- 💻 My coding journey started when I was 6 years old with "Logo Writer v2.
 MS-DOS" at primary school.
-Then I went into HTML for couple years by doing games for web browesrs just for fun.
-I started Medicin School, but I got an Arduino and I fell in love with tech again, so I started Engineer College for couple of years for learn the basics.
-From now, Its around 7 years I've been colavorating with tech companies as Full Stack dev.
+Then I delved into HTML for a couple of years by creating games for web browsers just for fun.
+I started Medical School, but I got an Arduino and fell in love with tech again.
+So, I enrolled in Engineering College for a few years to learn the basics.
+It has been around 7 years now that I've been collaborating with tech companies as a Full Stack developer.

 - 🏢 I've collaborated with prominent companies like Technisys, IOVLabs( Taringa! ), Elevate MLS, and Rackspace Technology.